-aged 54, is the Executive Vice President of China Merchants Group Limited.
+aged 55, is the Executive Vice President of China Merchants Group Limited.
 He is also a Chairman of China International Marine Containers (Group) Co., Ltd., shares of which are listed on both the Shenzhen Stock Exchange and The Stock Exchange of Hong Kong Limited.
 He graduated from Dalian Maritime University in the PRC in Marine Engineering in 1982, and is a holder of Master in Business Administration from Graduate School of Beijing University of Science and Technology and a holder of PhD in Management from Graduate School of China Academy of Social Science.
 Mr. Wang successively served as General Manager of Shipping Department, General Manager of Finance and Accounting Department, and Vice President of China Communications Import & Export Corp., Managing Director of Hoi Tung Marine Machinery Suppliers Ltd., General Manager of Performance Evaluation Department, Human Resources Department, Strategic and Research Department and Strategic Planning Department and Chief Economist of China Merchants Group Limited, and the Chairman of the Supervisory Committee of China Merchants Energy Shipping Company Limited, shares of which are listed on the Shanghai Stock Exchange.
 He was the Deputy Managing Director and Chief Operational Officer of the Company, the Vice Chairman of Shanghai International Port (Group) Co., Ltd., shares of which are listed on the Shanghai Stock Exchange, the Chairman of China Merchants Holdings (Pacific) Limited, shares of which are listed on Singapore Exchange Limited, and a Director of China Merchants Property Development Company Limited, shares of which are listed on the Shenzhen Stock Exchange.
 Mr. Wang has extensive experience in shipping industry, international trading, financing and accounting and human resources management.
 He was appointed to the Board of Directors as Executive Director on 11 May 2005.

-Mr. Hua Li
+Mr. Su Jian

-aged 45, is the General Manager of Finance Department of China Merchants Group Limited.
-He graduated from Shanghai Maritime University with a Bachelor Degree of Accounting.
-He then obtained a Master Degree of Accounting from The Chinese University of Hong Kong and a Master Degree of Business Administration from The Hong Kong University of Science and Technology.
-He is a (non-practising) Certified Public Accountant of PRC.
-Mr. Hua has extensive management experience in Financial Management.
-He has been with the Group over 20 years, working successively as the Deputy Manager, Deputy Director and Director of Finance Department of China Merchants Group Limited, Manager of Finance Department of China Merchants Transportation Holdings Company Limited, Chief Finance Officer of China Merchants Shekou Industrial Zone Company Limited (now known as China Merchants Shekou Industrial Zone Holdings Co., Ltd.).
-He is also currently Director of China Merchants Energy Shipping Co., Ltd, shares of which are listed on the Shanghai Stock Exchange, a Non-executive Director of China Merchants Securities Co., Ltd., shares of which are listed on The Stock Exchange of Hong Kong Limited and the Shanghai Stock Exchange.
-He was appointed to the Board of Director as Executive Director on 29 November 2016.
+aged 45, is the Head of the Finance Department (Property Rights Department) of China Merchants Group Limited.
+He graduated from Shanghai University of Finance and Economics with a Bachelor's Degree in economics.
+He then obtained the qualifications of non-practising member of the Chinese Institute of Certified Public Accountants and intermediate accountant.
+He previously served as the Financial Manager of China Merchants International Travel Services Limited, Senior Manager of Finance Department of China Merchants Shekou Industrial Zone Company Limited, Senior Manager, Assistant to the Head of Finance Department and Deputy Head of Finance Department of China Merchants Group Limited, Deputy Head of the Organization Department of Human Resources Department of China Merchants Group Limited, Party Secretary, Secretary of Commission for Discipline Inspection and Assistant General Manager of China Merchants Industry Holdings Company Limited.
+Mr. Su is also currently a Non-executive Director of China Merchants Energy Shipping Co., Ltd., shares of which are listed on the Shanghai Stock Exchange and a Non-executive Director of China Merchants Securities Co., Ltd., shares of which are listed on The Stock Exchange of Hong Kong Limited and the Shanghai Stock Exchange.
+He was appointed to the Board of Directors as Executive Director on 12 October 2017.